Acrisure Stadium: Seating expansion

 The Steelers notified the Pittsburgh Stadium Authority in December 2010 of their intention to add up to 4,000 seats to the lower southern end of the stadium.
 The plan would increase seating up to 69,050 as soon as the 2012 NFL season.
 Seating was added in that section for the 2011 NHL Winter Classic, which had an attendance of 68,111.
 The temporary seating was left in place for the 2010–11 NFL playoffs, with the AFC Championship game on January 23 having a record attendance of 66,662.

 On April 12, 2012, the Steelers confirmed they would seek approval from the NFL to expand seating by 3,000.
 On May 19, 2014, after more than two years, the Steelers and the SEA came to an agreement to add about 3,000 seats to the venue.
 After contractors surveyed the complex the final number of 2,390 added seats with five additional suites including more parking, restrooms and concessions was determined in December 2014 to increase capacity to a total of 68,400.
 The seating was put in place by the summer of 2015.

 On September 10, 2016, the then-largest crowd of 69,983 to ever see a sporting event in Pittsburgh watched the Pitt Panthers defeat the Penn State Nittany Lions, 42–39 as they renewed their rivalry in football.
 On September 1, 2022, a crowd of 70,622 fans broke the record attendance for a sporting event in Pittsburgh again, as No. 17 Pitt defeated the West Virginia Mountaineers 38–31 in the first Backyard Brawl since 2011.

 Transportation access

 Acrisure Stadium is located at Exit 1B of Interstate 279 within a mile of direct access to both Interstate 376 and Interstate 579.
-The stadium has dedicated elevated walkway access to the Allegheny Station of the Light Rail/Subway system.
+The stadium has dedicated elevated walkway access to the Allegheny Station of the Pittsburgh Light Rail system (the "T").
 On Steelers and Pittsburgh Panthers game days, access is also provided from Station Square parking facilities via the Gateway Clipper Fleet.